TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project4-MachineLearningFairness/doc/project4_desc.md

 In this project, working in teams, you will implement, evaluate and **compare** algorithms for **Machine Learning Fairness**.

 ### Challenge
-*Machine Learning Fairness* refers to correcting the unfairness in machine learning algorithms' predictions for certain groups or individuals.
+*Machine Learning Fairness* refers to correcting the unfairness for certain groups or individuals in machine learning algorithms' predictions.

 For this project, each team is assigned **specific algorithms** from the *Machine Learning Fairness* literature.
 You will study the algorithms carefully and implement them, from scratch. **Algorithm assignments will be posted to a piazza post**.